havenweb/haven/README.md

 Fully managed hosting of your personal Haven is available too, check out: https://havenweb.org/order.html

 ## Docker

-Docker deployment is a work-in-progress and untested.
-Feel free to checkout the `local` branch which has a Dockerfile you can experiment with.
+Docker deployment is a work-in-progress.
+Feel free to experiment with the included `Dockerfile` and `docker-compose.yml`.

 ## Other Linux Systems